 The Management Company has delegated the day to day property services functions on an asset by asset basis, according to the nature and location of the relevant property to Goodman Europe (Lux) S.á r.l. and other local Goodman entities (the "Property Manager") on arm’s length commercial terms.

-The Investment Advisers for GEP are Goodman Operator (UK) Limited, Goodman Management Services (Belgium) NV, Goodman Europe (Lux) S.á r.l. and Goodman Real Estate Adviser (UK) Limited (or such other entity as may or had been subsequently be appointed as investment adviser of GEP by the Management Company) (the “Investment Adviser”).
+The Investment Advisers for GEP are Goodman Operator (UK) Limited, Goodman Management Services (Belgium) NV, Goodman Management Holdings (Lux) S.á r.l, Goodman Logistics Developments UK Limited, and Goodman Logisassure (France) S.á r.l, (or such other entity as may or had been subsequently be appointed as investment adviser of GEP by the Management Company) (the “Investment Adviser”).
 The Investment Advisers assist the Management Company in performing its obligations under the Management Regulations.

 The Investment Committee is a body constituted as a forum for appointees of Unitholders to meet with appointees of the Management Company in a consultative and confirmatory role.
 The role and responsibility of the Investment Committee in respect of affairs of GEP are limited to the confirmation of Investment Committee Reserved Matters.
 The Investment Committee is composed of a maximum of eight members, consisting of two Management Company appointees and six Unitholder appointees.
 All matters that relate to an agreement with a member of the Goodman Group and GEP are considered “related party transactions” whereby Goodman is excluded from voting

 Custodian, Paying Agent, Registrar, Transfer Agent and Central Administrator

 Brown Brothers Harriman (Luxembourg) S.C.A. (“BBH”) performs a number of roles for GEP including acting as Custodian, Paying Agent, Registrar, Transfer Agent and Central Administrator.